lieve-schalk/Capstone-/README.txt

 Lieve Schalk Airport CO₂ Emission Analysis and Summary README

-Data used in the project can be found in the report
+Data used in the project can be found in the report /notebooks, Project Report.docx

 CO₂ emission has become a major global concern, and the aviation industry is a significant contributor to this environmental challenge.
 Aviation accounts for 2.5% of global CO₂ emissions, but it has contributed around 4% to global warming to date (What share of global CO₂ emissions come from aviation? - Our World in Data).